Location: | A7 exit Niederstotzingen, follow the road through Niederstotzingen, 2 km after the town at the turnoff to Lontal. (74,Lb57) |

 1931 to 1934 | excavations by Gustav Riek, an archaeologist from Tübingen. |

-The Vogelherd Caves are two small caves, only a few meters long.
-They are not interresting from the speleological or geological point of view.
-But they are world famous for the archaeological finds made here.
+The Vogelherd Caves are two small and unspectacular caves, only a few meters long.
+They are not interesting from the speleological or geological point of view.
+But they are world-famous for the archaeological finds made here.

 The Big Vogelherd Cave has three entrances, two of them are high enough to walk through upright.
 The third one is rather low, and most visitors do not even mention it.
-Most of the cave is rather spacious and it is used by the local youth for parties, which is not exactly allowed.
+Most of the cave is rather spacious, and it was used by the local youth for parties, which was not exactly allowed.
 However, it shows how useful the cave is as a shelter.
+It has ever been and as a result it was frequented by prehistoric hunters.